Motive in Georgia spa shootings may not be race, but Asian-Americans fearful

 ATLANTA (Reuters) - A Georgia man facing murder and assault charges after the fatal shootings of eight people, including six Asian women, at Atlanta-area spas indicated he had sexual addiction issues and may have not been motivated by racial hatred, authorities said on Wednesday.

-Tuesday’s killings have intensified fears in Asian-American communities around the United States that have been the target of some attacks since the onset of the coronavirus pandemic a year ago.
+Tuesday’s killings have intensified fears among Asian-Americans, who have experienced increased attacks since the onset of the coronavirus pandemic a year ago.
 It also was the latest gun violence in the United States with numerous deaths.

-The 21-year-old suspect, Robert Aaron Long, was charged with four counts of murder and one count of aggravated assault, the Cherokee County Sheriff’s Office said.
-Long was being held in the county about 40 miles (64 km) north of Atlanta, Georgia’s capital.
+The 21-year-old suspect, Robert Aaron Long, was charged with eight counts of murder and one count of aggravated assault, according to law enforcement officials in Atlanta and Cherokee County, about 40 miles (64 km) north of the state capital.
+Long was being held in Cherokee County.

 Officials said Long indicated he may have frequented the spas where Tuesday’s violence occurred, although authorities could not immediately confirm whether he visited any of them.
 Long was heading to Florida when he was apprehended, perhaps to carry out further shootings, authorities said.